LangUMS/langums/README.md

 }
 ```

 Once we have our handlers setup we need to call the built-in function `poll_events()` at regular intervals.
-The whole program demonstrating the event above would look like:
+A complete example demonstrating this:

 ```c
 bring(Player1, Exactly, 5, TerranMarine, "BringMarinesHere"),